 The Norton Anthology of Children’s Literature, Jack Zipes, general editor; Lissa Paul and Lynne Vallone, associate general editors; Peter Hunt, Gillian Avery, sub-editors, 2005.
 2,471 pp.

 Virtual Gender: Fantasies of Subjectivity and Embodiment.
 Co-editor, with Mary Ann O’Farrell.
-University of Michigan Press, 1999.
+U of Michigan P, 1999.
 255 pp.

 Disciplines of Virtue: Girls’ Culture in the Eighteenth and Nineteenth Centuries.
-Yale University Press, 1995.
+Yale UP, 1995.
 230 pp.